grame-cncm/faustwebsite/_posts/2016-01-11-developing-architecture.markdown

 + **getNumInputs**, **getNumOutputs** provides information about the signal processor,
 + **buildUserInterface** creates the user interface using a given UI class object (see later),
-+ **init** is called to initialize the sampling rate, which is typically given by the audio architecture,
++ **init** is called to initialize the dsp object with a given sampling rate, typically obtained from the audio architecture,
 + **compute** is called by the audio architecture to execute the actual audio processing.
 It takes as a **count** number of samples to process, **inputs** and **outputs** arrays of non-interleaved float/double samples, to be allocated and handled by the audio driver with the required dsp input and ouputs channels (as given by  **getNumInputs**, **getNumOutputs**).

 (note that **FAUSTFLOAT** label is typically defined to be the actual type of sample : either float or double using  #define FAUSTFLOAT float in the code for instance).